ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/event-streams-data-sources.md

 ## ibm_event_streams_topic
 {: #event-streams-topic}

-Import the name of an existing event streams topic as a read-only data source.
+Import the name of an existing Event Streams topic as a read-only data source.
 Then, You can reference the fields of the data source in other resources within the same configuration by using interpolation syntax.
 {: shortdesc}

 ### Sample Terraform code